6 suspects, including gunman, arrested in Ortiz shooting

 "His condition is guarded, and he will remain in the ICU for the coming days, but he is making good progress toward recovery," Tiffany Ortiz said in the statement.

-Prosecutors have said the two men on the motorcycle were seen on security camera footage talking with other people in a gray Hyundai Accent and in another Hyundai in a nearby street before the shooting.
+Prosecutors said security camera footage showed two men on the motorcycle talking with other people in a gray Hyundai Accent and in another Hyundai in a nearby street before the shooting.

-One of the suspects, Oliver Moises Mirabal Acosta, was seen driving the Accent before mounting a motorcycle driven by 25-year-old Eddy Vladimir Feliz Garcia, the prosecutors said in a court document.
+One of the suspects, Mirabal Acosta, was seen driving the Accent before mounting a motorcycle driven by the 25-year-old Feliz Garcia, the prosecutors said in a court document.

-"In one of the videos it was possible to observe both the accused and the shooter planning the commission of the incident right on Octavio Mejia Ricard Street, which is parallel to the place where the event took place," the prosecutors said.
+"In one of the videos it was possible to observe both the accused and the shooter planning the commission of the incident," the prosecutors said.

-The document also revealed ineptitude, saying motorcycle driver, Feliz Garcia, was captured after he skidded and fell off his bike as the pair tried to flee.
-Enraged fans captured Feliz Garcia and beat him bloody before handing him over to police.
+The document also revealed ineptitude, saying the motorcycle driver was captured after he skidded and fell off his bike as the pair tried to flee.
+Enraged fans captured Garcia and beat him bloody before handing him over to police.

 Mirabal Acosta was captured Tuesday night in the town of Mao in the northern Dominican Republic.